 The Bottom Line

 There are a lot of different ways to educate your consumers.
-The important thing to keep the focus on them -- how does your content help them & why should they care.
+The important thing is to keep the focus on them — how does your content help them & why should they care.

 Make educational content that’s both entertaining and useful.
 And use gamified promotions to capture attention, educate in game-play, and nudge consumers further down the path-to-purchase.